xuyi123454321/ustc_mis_export/README.md

 # USTC MIS System Score Export Script

 ## From the Author
-This is a simple script written.
+This is a simple script written in Python.
 It's unpacked, poorly organised, merely tested but may still work.
 Feel free to change the code.